“la Madonna del Ghisallo” Cycling Remembrance Memorial

 Named after the patron saint of cyclists, the memorial is the first of its kind for a major cemetery in Australia – a place dedicated to honouring the fallen riders in our midst.
 The ones, like Ron, who never made it home.

 The Cycling Remembrance Memorial is located in “Our Peaceful Place”, a beautiful and serene position in Woronora Memorial Park.
 “Our Peaceful Place” sees an annual service under an initiative of the United Nations ‘The World Day of Remembrance for Road Traffic Victims’, and commemorated on the third Sunday of November each year.
-The area came about after the Enough is Enough Anti Violence Movement Inc. founder Ken Marslew AM met with Graham Boyd in early 2014 and formed the concept to create this special place.
+The area came about after the Enough is Enough Anti Violence Movement Inc. founder Ken Marslew AM met with Woronora in early 2014 and formed the concept to create this special place.

 “Our la Madonna Del Ghisallo memorial is more than a place for family and friends to come to reflect.
 It is a public reminder that we need to do more to protect our road users – whether riders, walkers, joggers, Mums with prams or drivers.